Open Mornings November 2023

 A governor does NOT:

-As you become more experienced as a governor, there are other roles you could volunteer for which would increase your degree of involvement and level of responsibility (e.g as a chair of a committee).
-This document does not cover the additional roles taken on by the chair, vice-chair and chairs of committees.
+As you become more experienced as a governor, there are other roles you could volunteer for which would increase your degree of involvement and level of responsibility (e.g as chair or vice chair).

 In order to perform this role well, a governor is expected to: